kaist-hacking/kaist-hacking.github.io/content/authors/hyunsik/index.md

 ---
 # Display name
-title: Hyunsik Jung
+title: Hyunsik Jeong

 # Is this the primary user of the site?
 # superuser: true
 profile: false

 # Role/position
-role: Master '21, S2W
+role: Master '21, Theori

 # Highlight the author in author lists? (true/false)
 highlight_name: true